KHP-Informatics/DNAscan/README.md

 git clone https://github.com/snewhouse/DNA-NGS_scan.git
 ```

 Once you have downloaded DNAscan, you can set up all available dependencies running the install_dependencies.sh script available in DNA-NGS_scan/scripts.
-This script will install all softaware dependencies as well as hg19 reference genome and update paths.py:
+This script will install all softaware dependencies as well as hg19 reference genome and its hisat2 and bwa indexes (these jobs runs in background and will finish after the scripts ends) as well as update paths.py:

 ```bash